2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in South Carolina

 Film majors at UofSC take out an average of $27,004 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $286, assuming that the borrower is on a 10-year repayment plan.

-Full Film, Video & Photographic Arts at University of South Carolina - Columbia Report
+Read full report on Film, Video & Photographic Arts at University of South Carolina - Columbia

-A rank of #2 on this year’s list means Clemson University is a great place for film, video and photographic arts students working on their bachelor’s degree.
-Clemson is a fairly large public school located in the suburb of Clemson.
+The in-demand bachelor’s degree programs at Clemson University helped the school earn the #2 place on this year’s ranking of the most popular film, video and photographic arts schools in South Carolina.
+Clemson is a fairly large public school located in the large suburb of Clemson.

 Women make up 36% of the film majors at the school.